To book Simon Jack please contact your JLA Agent.

-After cutting his teeth in commercial and investment banking, Simon went on to be the chief business presenter on Radio 4’s Today programme.
+After an early career in commercial and investment banking, Simon went on to be the chief business presenter on Radio 4’s Today programme.
 As Editor he now leads the broadcaster’s coverage of events in the business world from money markets to the tech sector.
-After dinner Simon reveals what you can learn from interviewees’ body language, and how reporting on the financial markets is very much like dealing with children.
-Or drug addicts.
+Combining insight and analysis from the corporate frontline with an ability to explain the intricacies of markets and policy in an accessible, even entertaining way, Simon also reveals what you can learn from interviewees’ body language, and how reporting on the financial markets is very much like dealing with children.

 Simon Jack is the BBC’s Business Editor, taking on a role previously held by Robert Peston, Kamal Ahmed, and Jeff Randall.
-Popular for his approachable, easy style, Simon formerly covered the day’s business headlines for Radio 4’s Today and BBC Breakfast News.
+Popular for his approachable, easy style, Simon formerly covered the day’s business headlines for Radio 4’s Today and BBC Breakfast News, both of which he has also gone on to co-host.

 Having interviewed some of the biggest names in UK and international commerce, covered the key events in business and the markets, and analysed the implications of policy and government, Simon has an insight few can rival.
 His down-to-earth style, humour, and occasional irreverence, make him perfect for explaining the complexities of economics and industry to both the expert and the layperson alike.